MTalhaZafar32/Investigate-a-Dataset-No-Show-Appointment-/README.md

 3. Explore the data/ directory to find the original dataset (medical_appointments.csv).

-4. Open the notebooks/exploratory_data_analysis.ipynb notebook to view the analysis of the dataset and the key findings.
+4. Open the notebooks/ `exploratory_data_analysis.ipynb` notebook to view the analysis of the dataset and the key findings.

-5. Open the notebooks/data_wrangling.ipynb notebook to see how the data was cleaned and prepared for analysis.
+5. Open the notebooks/ `data_wrangling.ipynb` notebook to see how the data was cleaned and prepared for analysis.

 ## Data Files
 - medical_appointments.csv: The original dataset containing information about 110,000 medical appointments.